reliv/zf-config-factories/README.md

 // in module.config.php
 'controllers' => [

-    // This is a special config key that RmFactoriesAsConfiguration looks for 'config_factories' => [
+    // This is a special config key that RmFactoriesAsConfiguration reads.
+    'config_factories' => [

-        // This is the name of the service 'App\Controller\EmailTemplateApiController' => [
+        // This is the name of the service.
+        'EmailTemplateApiController' => [

+            /**
-            // This is the name of the class that the service is 'class' => 'App\Controller\EmailTemplateApiController',
+             * This is the service's  class name.
+             * Not required if the service's name is the same as its class name.
+             */
+            'class' => 'App\Controller\EmailTemplateApiController',

-            // This is an array of service names that the class's constructor takes 'arguments' => ['Name\Of\A\Service\I\Want\To\Inject'],
+             * This is an array of service names that the class's constructor takes.
+             * Not required if the service's constructor takes no arguments.
+             */
+            'arguments' => ['Name\Of\A\Service\I\Want\To\Inject'],

+            /**
+             * This is an array of setters to call mapped to service names to inject into each setter.
+             * Not required if your service has no setters.
+             */
+            'calls' => [
+                'setFunService' => ['Name\Of\Another\Service\I\Want\To\Inject']
+            ]
         ]
     ],